Here’s a tricky true/false question for you: Truly fashionable women wear gemstones made of car paint.

 I never learned how the paint “gems” received the name “Fordite,” but would like to attribute the name to the auto workers’ daughters.
 In my mind, it goes something like this:

 A woman wearing fur and dripping in diamonds stops the teenage daughter of an autoworker on the sidewalk.
 Pointing at the colorful pendant hanging from the girl’s neck, the woman asks the name of the gemstone.
-In typical teenage fashion, the girl sees an opportunity to mess with the adult.
+In typical teenage fashion, the girl sees an opportunity to mess with an adult.

 Striking a Hollywood pose, the girl says, “It’s called Fordite.
 Very rare, you know.”